 Lifestyle photography is a term that gets thrown around a lot and one that happens to have a bit of a different meaning depending on the photographer you are talking to.
 But, in it’s essence, it is the capturing of real life moments – genuine expressions, most often candid without the subject knowing the photo was being taken.
 No posing or fake smiles, taken candidly in most cases and often the subject is caught up in their own world, unaware you and the camera are even there.
 It’s the recording of precious details that pass us by everyday, and are often those little things that we look back on in later years and think, “Oh my goodness, I remember when …” It’s an interaction, an expression or emotion, the way we live, laugh and love.
 In future years these photos will be something to look back at and treasure, to remind us of the real moments and to tell our story to future generations.

-Below you’ll find many examples of lifestyle photography, the simple guidelines for the project as well as a plethora of helpful tips to getting started (or as a refresher to those already familiar with lifestyle photography).
+Below you’ll find many examples of lifestyle photography, as well as a plethora of helpful tips to getting started (or as a refresher to those already familiar with lifestyle photography).

-Personal note: My little ones appear to be totally into some sort of video game or device, but they actually just got those old fashioned water games where you push the button to make the rings whoosh around and try to land them on the little pegs.
-Feeling the need to make sure everyone knows they aren’t zoning out on “devices” Christmas morning, LOL.
-I can’t say the same for my husband. 😉
+Personal note: My little ones appear to be totally into some sort of video game or electronics, but they actually just got those old fashioned water games where you push the button to make the rings whoosh around and try to land on the little pegs.
+They weren’t totally zoning out on devices Christmas morning, but I can’t say the same for my husband. 😉

 Don’t forget to make certain YOU are in some of those photos!
 See this post on taking photos with YOU in them – it’s chock full of tips to help you make that happen.
 Set up a tripod with your camera with a remote … then get busy with your kiddos or whatever activity you want to record.
 When everyone seems to have forgotten about the camera (and if you’re really good they never saw you even set it up to begin with) – start taking the shots, take lots of them!